“As Is” in Texas Residential Transactions

 The purpose of the seller’s disclosure is to make clear what appliances, equipment, and features exist on the property; whether or not these items are working; if the seller knows of any defects or malfunctions in critical systems; if certain red-flag events like termite treatment, previous fires, or flooding have occurred; the need for repairs; and the existence of unpermitted additions, unpaid HOA fees, violations of deed restrictions, lawsuits, or conditions that “materially affect the health or safety of an individual.”

-The statutory exceptions do not include “I have never lived on the property,” a common tactic used by unscrupulous flippers in attempting to avoid providing the disclosure notice.
-Unless expressly exempted by the statute, a seller’s disclosure must still be provided by non-resident investor-sellers.
+Exceptions to the seller’s disclosure requirement do not include “I have never lived on the property,” a common excuse used by investors and flippers to avoid providing a seller’s disclosure.
+Unless otherwise expressly exempted by the statute, a seller’s disclosure must still be provided by non-resident investor-sellers.

-A practice note for buyers: just because a seller’s disclosure is not required in a particular case should not deter a buyer from attempting to get one or, alternatively, using a custom special provisions addendum to declare that full seller disclosure of known defects is required as a contract term.
-The scope and extent of seller disclosure is not just a matter of legality; for a buyer interested in knowing all material facts relating to property condition, achieving full and ongoing seller disclosure should be considered a vital goal of the negotiation.
+Also: just because a seller’s disclosure is not required in a particular case should not deter a buyer from attempting to get one or, alternatively, using a custom special provisions addendum to declare that full seller disclosure of known material facts is included as a contract term.
+For a buyer interested in knowing all material facts relating to property condition, achieving and assuring full and ongoing seller disclosure should be a vital goal of negotiating the contract.

-The Deceptive Trade Practices-Consumer Protection Act (Business & Commerce Code Section 17.46 et seq.) is exactly what it says it is: legal protection for consumers.
+The Deceptive Trade Practices-Consumer Protection Act (Business & Commerce Code Section 17.46 et seq.) is exactly what it says it is: legal protection for consumers who are victims of deception.
 Cases applying the DTPA consistently declare that residential real estate is a tangible “consumer good” as that term is defined in the statute, and prospective buyers of residential real property are “consumers.”
 Chastain v.
 Koonce, 700 S.W.2d 579, 582 (Tex.
 1985).
 Accordingly, misrepresentations or failure by a seller of residential real property to disclose known material defects and adverse conditions are violations of the DTPA.

 The DTPA states that “false, misleading, or deceptive acts or practices in the conduct of any trade or business are hereby declared unlawful. . . .”
 Also expressly stated to be unlawful are misrepresenting the characteristics and uses of a particular item; representing that goods or services are of a particular quality and standard when they are not; advertising with intent not to sell as advertised; and failing to disclose information in an attempt to induce the consumer into buying.
 Additionally, a consumer may seek relief if the consumer relied to the consumer’s detriment upon a seller’s breach of an express or implied warranty (Sec.
 17.50(a)(2)) or if the seller is culpable of “any unconscionable action or course of action. . . .”
 (Sec.
 17.50(a)(3)).

 The statutory wording bears repeating: any unconscionable action, which is a broad standard indeed.
-An “[u]nconscionable action or course of action is defined as an act or practice which, to a consumer’s detriment, takes advantage of the lack of knowledge, ability, experience, or capacity of the consumer to a grossly unfair degree.”
+An “unconscionable action or course of action is defined as an act or practice which, to a consumer’s detriment, takes advantage of the lack of knowledge, ability, experience, or capacity of the consumer to a grossly unfair degree.”
 Martinez v.
 Martinez, No. 13-19-00518-CV, 2020 WL 5887587 (Tex.App.—Corpus Christi 2020, no pet.).
-Is this not an exact description of what a non-disclosing seller is doing?
+Is this not an exact description of what a non-disclosing seller is doing when he deceives a buyer?

 Low Threshold for Seller Liability under the DTPA